VODAN-Development/Thinx/docs/AI_MAPPER.md

-# AI Smart Mapper Guide for Researchers
+# AI Smart Mapper Guide

-## What Is This?
+## Overview

-The **AI Smart Mapper** is a tool that automatically organizes your data columns so they match Thinx's standard format (the Common Data Model).
-Instead of manually renaming dozens of columns, the AI does it for you in seconds.
+The AI Smart Mapper is a tool that automatically organizes data columns to match Thinx's standard format (the Common Data Model).
+Instead of manually renaming columns, the AI performs this task automatically.

-### Why Would I Use This?
+### Purpose

-**The Problem:** Your interview data might have columns like:
+**Problem:** Interview data often has columns like:
 - `"name_of_victim"`, `"victim name"`, `"Name"`, `"respondent_name"`

-**But Thinx expects:** `Victim.name`
+**Thinx expects:** `Victim.name`

-**The Solution:** The AI reads your column names, understands what they mean, and suggests the correct standard names.
-This saves hours of tedious work!
+**Solution:** AI reads column names, understands their meaning, and suggests correct standard names.

-### Real-World Example
+### Example

 **Your data (before):**
 ```